Rising Scholars Program

-The primary focus of the Rising Scholars Program is to support the success of a select group of students who have promising academic ability but are not performing up to their potential.
+The primary focus of the Rising Scholars Program is to support the success of a select group of students who have promising academic ability.
 These students, the Rising Scholars, are identified by the school district at the end of sixth grade.
 Once admitted to the program, they will participate in all of the following through high school graduation:

 - Weekly mentoring from Kent State students

 - An intense summer workshop that focuses on academic skills

 - Biannual one-day workshops that emphasize the connection between education and local career paths

 Students are supervised and guided through these experiences over a six-year period until they enroll in postsecondary education.
 If the Rising Scholar participates in the program and elects to attend college, he or she becomes eligible for a sponsored scholarship that will cover the cost of tuition at Kent State Geauga.
 Following the pay-it-back model, to be eligible for the tuition scholarships, Rising Scholars must have participated in the entire program, maintained a minimum 2.5 GPA, and agreed to serve as a university student mentor for new scholars entering the program.

 Participation in the highly successful College Credit Plus (CCP) program, where students can earn college credit while still in high school, is also encouraged.
 Several national studies have found that students who earn six or more college credits in high school are more likely to graduate college.